neon-bindings/rfcs/text/0000-module-reorg.md

 Each public module can be explained like so:

-- `neon::cx`: types and traits that represent _execution contexts_, which control access to the JavaScript engine
+- `neon::context`: types and traits that represent _execution contexts_, which control access to the JavaScript engine
 - `neon::result`: types and traits for working with JavaScript exceptions
 - `neon::borrow`: types and traits for obtaining temporary access to the internals of JavaScript values
 - `neon::value`: types and traits for manipulating JavaScript values